 If you’re buying a Housing & Development Board (HDB) flat in Singapore, whether it's a BTO flat or a resale flat, you’ll have the choice of taking an HDB loan or a bank loan.
 This is a huge decision, so don’t make it lightly.
+Is an HDB or bank loan better?
 Choosing to take an HDB loan first gives you the option of refinancing to a bank loan later, but unfortunately, once you choose a bank loan, you cannot take an HDB loan anymore.

 But that doesn’t mean HDB loans are always better than bank loans.

 HDB Loan vs Bank Loan: Mortgage Master Compares

 Here’s a Mortgage Master Compares infographic that summarises the pros and cons of each: